-Anson County is large geographically with 537 square miles but has a population of only 27,000, with 5,700 of those located in the capital, Wadesboro.
-This town, like many, has seen migration out of the town and out of the county with families leaving for better jobs and schools.
+Monroe, like many smaller towns, has seen migration out of the town and to the west side of the county, with families leaving for better jobs and schools.
 This has left many vacant or underutilized churches and commercial facilities available.

 To date the board has identified several properties.
-We are looking for a space of 12,000 square feet and growing to about 24,000 at our maximum enrollment of 317.
+We are looking for a space of 16,000 square feet and growing to about 32,000 at our maximum enrollment of 432.